Canon 6D Mark II vs Leica SL

 - More heavily discounted: Has been on the market for longer (launched in October 2015).

-If the count of relative strengths (bullet points above) is taken as a measure, the SL emerges as the winner of the match-up (14 : 12 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the SL is the clear winner of the contest (17 : 12 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Canon 6D Mark II vs Leica SL